ArweaveTeam/arweave/integrating_arweave.md

 > Transactions are required to contain the ID of the last transaction made by the same wallet, this value can be retrieved via hitting the '/wallet/[wallet_address]/last_tx' endpoint of any node on the network.
 More details regarding this endpoint can be found here in the node HTTP interface docs.

+> Multiple variants of base64url encoding exist and within the Arweave network we use a specific form.
+The standard base64 characters '+' and '/' are replaced with '-' and  '\_' respectively, and all padding characters, '=', are stripped from the end of the encoded string.